David Jones appointed as Digital Content Writer

 What obstacle do you see to enterprise-wide adoption of TMS technology?

 David Jones: The misconception that it represents a threat to language service professionals.
 The truth, as we at XTM International know very well, is that translation management technology and human ingenuity dovetail beautifully.
-The technology we provide is only a threat to the people who don’t use it.
+The technology we provide is only a threat to people who don’t use it.

 Where would you like to see localization in 5 years?